GoogleCloudPlatform/education-data-platform/1-foundations/README.md

 A full reference of IAM roles managed by the Education Data Platform [is available here](./IAM.md).

-Using service account keys within a data pipeline exposes to several security risks deriving from a credentials leak.
+Using service account keys within a data pipeline exposes several security risks deriving from a credentials leak.
 This blueprint shows how to leverage impersonation to avoid the need of creating keys.

 ### User groups